 <aside>

 ❗ There is a lot of confusion around grit: you may encounter articles telling you that home pigeons do not actually need grit or even articles claiming that grit somehow hurts them.
 Pigeons do not need insoluble grit (tiny pebbles helping digestion); however, soluble grit mixes are a source of calcium, vitamins, and minerals and they keep pigeons healthy.
-CPC highly recommends having a good grit mix available to your pigeons at all times.
+You should have a good grit mix available to your pigeons at all times.
 All diet and wellbeing guides here assume you are providing grit.

 </aside>